 Lamination of PVC Window and Door Profiles

-PVC windows and doors provide unmatched protection from weather extremes and provide superior thermal insulation for year-round comfort.
-These superior features permit the application of these building elements in every climate zone on the planet.
-The interior of the building remains warm, dry and free of drafts in the colder seasons and stays cooler in the warmer months.
+PVC triple pane windows and entrance and patio doors, with and without grilles, provide great protection from weather extremes.
+They offer superior thermal insulation for year-round comfort.
+These superior features make them a desirable option in different climate zones.
+The interior of the building remains warm and dry in the colder seasons.
+It stays cool in the warmer months, preventing greenhouse effect.

 A lot of heat is lost through poorly-insulated single glazed windows.
 Option of uPVC double pane glazing gives another layer of thermal protection.
 But double pane uPVC windows are not good enough in many cases.
 That is why we decided to offer only triple pane (3 glass panes in glazing) products with and without grilles.
 Additional level of insulation prevents excessive heat loss.
 Consequently, it reduces heating bills.

 Tilt turn windows offer improved acoustic insulation.
 It cuts out external noise.
 This benefit add to the quality of life with a healthy atmosphere.